dgt12/dgt12.github.io/_pages/about.md

   - /about.html
 ---

-I'm studying towards a PhD in Computer Science at the [University of Waikato](https://www.waikato.ac.nz/), based in Hamilton, New Zealand -- which isn't far from [Hobbiton](https://www.hobbitontours.com/)!
-I began my PhD during our first nation-wide lockdown, on the auspicious date of April 1 2020.
+I recently submitted my PhD thesis in Computer Science at the [University of Waikato](https://www.waikato.ac.nz/), based in Hamilton, New Zealand.
+My research focused on developing novel visualisation techniques for categorical data and demonstrating their effectiveness through applications in linguistics.

-My long-suffering supervisors are [Professor Mark Apperley](https://profiles.waikato.ac.nz/mark.apperley), [Professor David Bainbridge](https://profiles.waikato.ac.nz/david.bainbridge) and [Dr Andreea Calude](https://profiles.waikato.ac.nz/andreea.calude).
-Against their better judgement, they're helping me to develop **novel visualisation techniques for exploring multidimensional categorical data**.
 (I won't bore you with the details; just know that my work is crucial to humanity and, like all PhDs, will most definitely "transform the way we think or act".)

-Being a self-professed linguistics nerd, I'm particularly interested in applying my very important techniques (VITs?) to language analysis.
-More often than not, that means I'm working with New Zealand English (NZE) or [te reo Māori](http://www.maorilanguage.info/mao_lang_desc1.html), the Indigenous language of Aotearoa New Zealand.
-Check out [Kiwi Words](https://kiwiwords.cms.waikato.ac.nz/) for more information about related projects.
+**I am moving to the UK in August 2024 and am actively seeking a role in Data Science or Software Engineering.**

 In my spare time, I enjoy reading, travelling, playing games (but weirdly, not gaming), exploring the outdoors and generally keeping active.
 Did I mention I have a chocolate addiction?
 My family and friends can attest to my razor-sharp wit and likeability (not to mention my modesty).

+As a self-professed language nerd from Aotearoa, I have researched aspects of New Zealand English (NZE) and [te reo Māori](http://www.maorilanguage.info/mao_lang_desc1.html).
+Check out [Kiwi Words](https://kiwiwords.cms.waikato.ac.nz/) for more information about related projects.

-Feel free to reach out if you'd like to know more!
+Feel free to reach out if you have any opportunities or would like to know more!

-\*PhD stands for "Please help David", preferably before his next breakdown.